 Can bucks be out all winter?

-Yes, they can, however, and I cannot stress this enough, if you live in a colder climate do not pamper your goats.
-You will only pay for it in the end.
-A goat is fully capable of growing a lovely thick winter coat that will keep them warm and dry in winter weather.
-However, you must ALLOW that winter coat to grow and thicken.
-I have purchased goats that were raised in heated barns and their constitution is weak at best.
+I have purchased goats that were raised in heated barns, only to find them to be fragile with a weak constitution.
 They simply do not have the stamina to make it through a cold winter without help.
-Now, I am not saying you shouldn’t buy a goat that was raised this way, but I am saying to buy them in the spring so they have plenty of time to get acclimated to a non-heated shelter before the temps drop.
+I am not saying you shouldn’t buy a goat that was raised this way, but I am saying to buy them in the spring so they have plenty of time to get acclimated to a non-heated shelter before the temps drop.

-Since our bucks are outside year-round (except for breeding) they all have nice thick coats.
-They rarely shiver, except for first thing in the morning but after a nice breakfast they are soon fine and shiver free.
-The reason their coats are so thick is because they had time to develop.
-As the temperatures begin to drop goats will begin to grow their fur.
+Since our bucks are outside year-round (except for breeding season), they all have nice thick coats by winter.
+They rarely shiver, and their health is hardy and robust.
+The reason their coats are so thick is that they have time to develop.
+As the temperatures begin to drop, goats will begin to grow their fur.
 The colder the weather gets, the thicker the fur.

 Lesson?
 Put your goats out early so they have time to “harden up” and be better able to handle a cold winter with few issues.